microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[list[int] | str]``

-If `trial gpu number`_ is less than the length of this value, only a subset will be visible to each trial.
+If `trialGpuNumber`_ is less than the length of this value, only a subset will be visible to each trial.

 This will be used as ``CUDA_VISIBLE_DEVICES`` environment variable.